LocuraDU/DU-Locura-Storage-Info/README.md

 > **Note**
 > - This was originally a fork from (https://github.com/brendonh).
 > - Some aesthetic ideas from (https://github.com/Jericho1060)

 > **Warning**
+> This may or may not work with some screens or signs.
+Please check list above for compatibility.

+> **Warning**
 > Too many screen in an area will hurt game performance.
 The game will also start throttling back screen quality upon reaching a certain number of screens.
 Using Animations in screens will make this much worse.
 Only use a few animated screens in an area for best performance.